Muhammadyusuf96/mini_apps/README.md

 ## DDQRScaner

 This is a simple PyQt6-based application that allows users to scan QR codes by dragging and dropping QR code images onto the application window.
 It also provides options to copy the displayed text or open it as a URL if applicable.

+## UnicodeInputHelper

+The script provides a convenient way to input Unicode characters using the 'Alt+Plus' hotkey.
+It operates in the background with a system tray icon, allowing users to right-click for an exit option.
+The script prompts users to input a UTF-16 hex code, converting it to a Unicode character and pasting it into the active window.
+Error handling is included for invalid hex codes, and the script offers customization options.
+Overall, it simplifies Unicode input across applications.

 **BCD**